← Writing

 The same word, aimed at machines

 Here's a strange echo.
 Agency is also the word the AI industry has landed on for its most capable systems.
-An agentic AI system is software given room to act toward a goal, to take steps and make choices instead of waiting for instruction at every turn.
+An agentic AI system is software given room to act toward a goal instead of waiting for instruction at every turn.

 The space that isn't there yet

 Our entire learning setup (courses, certificates, KPIs, credits) was designed for a world where the thing worth learning could be packaged into a syllabus.
-The system just never made room for playing, because it never had to.
+It left little room for play, because the subjects it was built for never demanded it.

 Illustration of institutional learning frames with an empty space for play